andrewindeche/Rick-and-Morty-API/README.md

 ## Build

-Run `next build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `.next` directory.

 ## Run Linter